danielneil/Shark-Doc/README.md

 # Shark Doc

-Documentaton project for Shark, an algorithmic trading platform.
+Documentaton for Shark, an algorithmic trading platform.

 For more information about Shark, see [here](https://github.com/danielneil/Shark).